Who We Are

 3) Members of the National Farmers Organization are deeply concerned that the tax code, coupled with the concentration of capital, are unfairly favorable to investors who are in a position to buy our farmland.
 National Farmers Organization favors the elimination of the Section 1031 tax exchange for non-farmers, but retention for active farmers.

-4) Urges the states’ legislatures to grant counties local control in siting of animal confinement facilities.
+4) Urges the states’ legislatures to grant counties local control in the siting of animal confinement facilities.

 5) Index exemption levels that reflect increases in asset values due to inflation.